genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_data-pipeline.md

 }
 ```

-In the above script, we define a CSV file source, configure the location as a local filesystem source with an absolute path to the location of our user account `positions`'s `run/fileIngress` directory.
+In the above script, we define a CSV file source.
+We configure the location as a local filesystem source with an absolute path to the user account `positions`'s **run/fileIngress** directory.
 This directory should be created automatically the first time your application is started.

 The remaining configuration defines a mapper from our CSV to the data model of the `TRADE` table.

 We follow the data pipeline definition with the usual runtime configuration.
-Ensure that you add the following config to your `-processes.xml` and `-service-definitions.xml` files:
+Ensure that you add the following config to your **-processes.xml** and **-service-definitions.xml** files:

 ```xml
 <process name="POSITIONS_APP_TUTORIAL_DATAPIPELINE">